melissaolegariodesiqueira-crypto/networking-notes.md/Wireless.md

 For example, if a school has several Access Points all using the SSID `School_WiFi`, they can all provide the same wireless network while having different BSSIDs.

-This allows a device to identify which specific AP it is c
+This allows a device to identify which specific AP it is currently connected to, even when multiple APs use the same SSID.